tribixbite/awesome/README.md

 ## HTML

-*   [felladrin/awesome-ai-web-search](https://github.com/felladrin/awesome-ai-web-search) - A list of software that allows searching the web with the assistance of AI.
+*   [felladrin/awesome-ai-web-search](https://github.com/felladrin/awesome-ai-web-search) - A list of software that allows searching the web with the assistance of AI: https://hf.co/spaces/felladrin/awesome-ai-web-search
 *   [w3c-ccg/vc-api](https://github.com/w3c-ccg/vc-api) - A specification for an HTTP API used to issue and verify Verifiable Credentials.
 *   [Azathothas/Termux-Packages](https://github.com/Azathothas/Termux-Packages) - Markdown List (Table), JSON & YAML of all the officially Available Packages in the Termux Registry :: https://termux-packages.ajam.dev
 *   [vitalets/github-trending-repos](https://github.com/vitalets/github-trending-repos) - Track GitHub trending repositories in your favorite programming language by native GitHub notifications!